Cryogenic microwave loss in epitaxial Al/GaAs/Al trilayers for superconducting circuits: Microwave Measurements and Loss Extraction

+where $\delta^0_{TLS}$ is the intrinsic TLS loss, $n_c$ is the resonator's critical photon number, $\beta$ is an exponential constant describing the homogeneity of the TLS population, and $F$ is the filling factor of the TLS material.
+The resonator-induced intrinsic TLS loss, $F \delta^0_{TLS}$, is the effective loss due to TLS in the low-power, low-temperature limit.
+TLS model fitting results for Fig.~\ref{fig:powersweep} are reported in Table~\ref{tab:resmeas}. $\langle n_{\textrm{ph}} \rangle$ is estimated using the resonator $Q_c$, $Q_i$, and $f_0$, and total power, as in Ref.~\citenum{Burnett2018}.

+At high power, where TLS are saturated and power-independent losses dominate, $\delta = 1/Q_{i,HP} \sim \delta_{other}$ where $1/Q_{i,HP}$ is the inverse high power internal quality factor.
+In this regime, the loss of trilayer resonator A is $(4.8 \pm 0.1) \times 10^{-5}$.
+This value is only a factor of two different than the loss at low powers (Fig.~\ref{fig:powersweep}~(a)), demonstrating that power-independent loss sources dominate the total loss of this device.
+Indeed, this high-power loss is more than an order of magnitude higher than expected, as shown by comparison to a power sweep of resonator B (Fig.~\ref{fig:powersweep}~(b)), which does not contain an Al/GaAs/Al trilayer.
+This unusually high loss in the high-power regime is demonstrated repeatably with four trilayer devices on two chips across multiple cooldowns, as shown in Table~\ref{tab:resmeas}.

+The high-power loss in this work is within a factor of 3 of the piezoelectric loss measured in bulk GaAs.~\cite{Scigliuzzo2020} We believe that this unusually high high-power loss can also be attributed to piezoelectricity.
+Quasiparticle and vortex loss are unlikely to vary so significantly between samples measured using the same experimental set-up, such as resonators A and B. Another possible materials loss that would present at high-power is loss due to interdiffusion between the Al and GaAs epitaxial layers.
+This can be ruled out by interface TEM images in Ref.~\citenum{McFadden2020} that show these interfaces as abrupt and epitaxial.

-We can determine a lower bound for the intrinsic TLS loss of the Al/GaAs/Al trilayer, independent of the effect of the resonator wiring, by implementing a modified version of dielectric loss extraction.~\cite{McRae2020} The resonator-induced intrinsic TLS loss in device A, $\delta_{A} = F_A \delta_{\mathrm{TLS},A}^0$, where $F_A$ is the filling factor of the TLS material in device A, is a weighted sum of intrinsic TLS loss in the planar inductor $\delta_L$ and the Al/GaAs/Al trilayer capacitor $\delta_{\mathrm{Al/GaAs/Al}}$, as:
+The resonator-induced intrinsic TLS loss in resonator A is $(6.4 \pm 0.2) \times 10^{-5}$.
+We can determine a lower bound for the intrinsic TLS loss of the Al/GaAs/Al trilayer, independent of the effect of the resonator wiring, by implementing a modified version of dielectric loss extraction.~\cite{McRae2020} Details on the simulations used can be found in the supplementary material for Ref.~\citenum{McRae2020}.
+The resonator-induced intrinsic TLS loss in device A, $\delta_{A} = F_A \delta_{\mathrm{TLS},A}^0$, where $F_A$ is the filling factor of the TLS material in device A, is a weighted sum of intrinsic TLS loss in the planar inductor $\delta_L$ and the Al/GaAs/Al trilayer capacitor $\delta_{\mathrm{Al/GaAs/Al}}$, as:

 where $C_L$ ($C_C$) is the capacitance of the inductor (capacitor) circuit component, and total capacitance is $C_{\mathrm{tot}} = C_L + C_C$.
 If we assume all TLS loss in planar resonator B is from the inductor, which is identical in design to the inductor in device A, then $\delta_{B} = \delta_{L}$.
 We can then determine a lower bound on the loss of the epitaxial Al/GaAs/Al trilayer by